The Doughboy MIA mission statement:

 Hogoboom - This is a far more difficult case.
 It appears there are several different possibilities on what happened to him.
 1) He remains unfound.
 There is plenty of conflicting information in the BCF to support this, and the day he was killed was a particularly bad one for his unit.
 2) He was found as one of three men the chaplain reports he buried at a specific spot in which the GRS searchers working this case only found empty graves.
 It appears however that only two names for these graves appear in the BCF, meaning that Hogoboom could be the third.
 In that case, he would be buried as an Unknown; missing paperwork precludes identifying which.
 3) He may be a badly mutilated body the chaplain also mentions burying that may or may not have had tags and may or may not have been located.
 In this case, a ground investigation would need to be made.
 Currently this case remains open/in suspension with reservations pending time to perpetrate a thorough ground investigation.

 This is an Unknown at the Aisne-Marne Cemetery #1764 (Belleau Wood) whose Burial Card indicates that he was from Ambulance Company 738.
 However, the US Order of Battle for the AEF both at home and abroad shows no such ambulance company in the inventory that we have found.
 The possibility does exist, however, that this man is MIA from a Motor Transport Company.
 This case remains open/in suspension.

 PVT Thomas P. McDonald - USMC, 6th MG Bn, 2nd DIV

 PVT McDonald is reported as MIA on 03OCT1918.
 Trouble arose when it was discovered that this same name and rank is shown twice on the official ABMC list of the MIA from WW1 in association with this unit with both also missing the same day - one from Idaho and the other from Iowa.
-Are they in fact the same man?
-There should be an answer to this case relatively quickly.
+This case remains an ongoing investigation.

 Cases #11, 12 & 13